Fatal Revenant

 Fatal Revenant is a fantasy novel by American writer Stephen R. Donaldson, the second book of The Last Chronicles of Thomas Covenant series.

 Linden Avery is taken 10,000 years into the Land's past, where she meets Berek Halfhand.

 Plot introduction

 Donaldson returns to the Land for the third series of novels based there.
-We are re-introduced to Linden Avery years after she first encountered Thomas Covenant and was forever changed by the experience.
-We journey once more to the familiar fantasy world where everything is again under threat.
+The story re-introduces us to Linden Avery years after she first encountered Thomas Covenant and was forever changed by the experience.
+The book shows once more to the familiar fantasy world where everything is again under threat.

 Plot summary

 Linden Avery is determined to save her adopted son, Jeremiah, from the hands of the Despiser.
 However, before she even begins her search, it appears that Jeremiah and Thomas Covenant have ridden into Revelstone, despite the voice of Thomas Covenant previously telling Linden to "find me".
 The behaviour and demeanour of her two loved ones arouse suspicion and doubt in Linden.

 The Masters (Haruchai) act as hosts whilst the group are in Revelstone.
 Linden seeks to wash away some of the effects of her adventures and Kevin's Dirt by bathing in Glimmermere, the Earthpower-rich lake above Revelstone.
 It is there that the ever-conflicted Esmer informs her that she must be the "first to drink of the Earthblood".

 Linden returns to Revelstone and accomplishes her immediate goal of cutting off the Demondim's access to a fragment of the Illearth Stone, but shortly afterward she is transported thousands of years into the Land's past by the forms of Thomas Covenant and Jeremiah.
 Covenant reveals to Linden that he and Jeremiah plan to drink the Earthblood in an attempt to thwart the dire plans of both Lord Foul and Kastenessen, the renegade Elohim.
 However the trio soon encounter the mysterious and knowledgeable Theomach, a puissant figure who is one of a learned race known as the Insequent.
 Linden is informed that she must be careful not to upset the Law of Time whilst journeying through this age.

 Linden and her companions encounter the Land's ancient hero, Berek Heartthew, the Lord-Fatherer, and his sorely depleted army.
 The Theomach guides Linden through this meeting, mindful that their presence in this time could have a profound effect on the Law of Time.
 It is during this meeting that the Theomach reveals the Seven Words of Power to Berek.
 The Insequent explains Linden's odd appearance and presence by dubbing her the first of the "Unfettered Ones", thus keeping the Law of Time intact.
 Berek senses her white gold ring, which turns out to be the Land's first encounter with the powerful alloy.

 Linden, Covenant and Jeremiah depart Berek's camp, leaving the Theomach behind to fulfill his chosen role as Berek's guide.